-The intrinsic geolocation in almost everything we do, using electronic devices, has made the GIS issue increasingly urgent to apply.
-30 years ago, talking about a coordinate, a route or a map was a circumstantial issue.
+The intrinsic geolocation in almost everything we do, using electronic devices, has made the GIS issue more urgent to apply every day.
+30 years ago, talking about a coordinate, a route or a map was a circumstantial matter.
 Used only by cartography specialists or tourists who could not do without a map during a trip.

-Today, people consult maps from their mobile devices, tag places from social networks, collaborate doing cartography without knowing it, insert a spatial context in an article.
-And all this is good for the GIS sector.
-Although the challenge is still complex, since it continues being a discipline in which many sciences intervene, all of them with complexities from heaven to hell.
+Today, people consult maps from their mobile devices, tag places from social networks, collaborate by mapping without knowing it, and insert a spatial context in an article.
+And all of this is good for the GIS sector.
+Although the challenge is still complex, since it continues to be a discipline in which many sciences intervene, all of them with complexities from heaven to hell.

-The time will come when using geographic information will be routine.
-And I'm not talking about showing a map, but calling layers, thematizing, creating a buffer, modeling an 3D environment.
-For that, it will be necessary to separate the specialty of usability, as well as use a mobile today; Nobody occupies to be specialist in all the disciplines involved in its elaboration.
-In the meantime, you need to learn from GIS.
-More than using a tool, understand the fundamentals of the cartographic data flow, from its production to its availability to the user who will feed them.
+The time will come when using geographic information will become routine.
+And I'm not talking about showing a map, but about calling layers, theming, creating a buffer, modeling a 3D environment.
+For that, it will be necessary to separate the specialty of usability, as well as using a mobile phone today; nobody occupies being a specialist in all the disciplines involved in its elaboration.
+Meanwhile, it is necessary to learn from GIS.
+More than using a tool, understand the fundamentals of the flow of cartographic data, from its production to its availability to the user who will provide feedback.

-It is a pleasure for me to present, the series of educational videos on the series Geographic Information Systems.
-Ideal for those who want to understand the basics, principles, applications and trends of GIS, developed in 30 compressed videos to graphic segments no larger than 5 minutes.
+It is a pleasure for me to present the series of educational videos about the Geographic Information Systems series.
+Ideal for those who want to understand the fundamentals, principles, applications and trends of GIS, developed in 30 videos compressed to graphic segments no longer than 5 minutes.

 General characteristics of GIS

 - Applications of Geography in GIS

 - General concepts of geography: Basic elements of a map